 Cape Point Lighthouse

 There are two lighthouses at Cape Point, however, there is only one still in operation.
 The old lighthouse was built in the late 1850s.
 It is on the highest section of Cape Point Peak at 238 meters above sea level.
 The equipment that was needed to build the lighthouse was shipped from England.
-There is a plaque on the old lighthouse that reads “Designed, specified and directed by.
-Alexander Gordon, Civil Engineer” This lighthouse was subjected to bad weather conditions and sometimes was obscured by fog.
+The Victoria Foundry in London forged sections of the lighthouse and then shipped them to Simonstown.
+From the harbour, the sections were transported to Buffel’s Bay on a cargo boat named the Alarm There is a plaque on the old lighthouse that reads “Designed, specified and directed by.
+Alexander Gordon, Civil Engineer” This lighthouse was decommissioned in the early 1900s after the Lusitania, a ship of 5 500 tons, with 774 people aboard, struck the Bellows Rock just below the lighthouse.
+This was partly because the original Cape Point Lighthouse was built too high up and its beam was hidden by fog.
+Low-hanging clouds created by wind blowing up the cliffs of Cape Point would obscure the light for up to 900 hours a year.

 Cape Point Lighthouse walk